-Intermediate level course to extend the range of ESL students' vocabulary and reading ability.
-Focuses on improving reading skills and strategies as well as understanding and use of academic vocabulary.
-Academic vocabulary development is also an emphasis.
+Intermediate level course designed to extend the range of ESL students' vocabulary and reading ability.
+Focuses on improving reading skills and strategies as well as understanding, developing and use of academic vocabulary.
 Students will gain both a passive and active command of word form and word choice for the intermediate level, and learn a variety of words and how to use them.
 Concurrent enrollment in ESL 100 is recommended.